camunda/camunda-docs/docs/components/best-practices/modeling/modeling-beyond-the-happy-path.md

 <span className="callout">3</span>

-The possibility that it now might turn out that the ordered good is not deliverable could also become a boundary event, e.g. a *boundary message event*.
-The undesired event prevents us from sucessfully receiving a delivery date, and we therefore cancel any further waiting but instead inform the customer about the status.
+It might turn out that the ordered good is not deliverable.
+This can be modeled as *boundary message event*.
+Upon that message we cancel any further waiting but inform the customer about the status instead.

-[//]:# (What do you mean in the sentence above?)

 ### Modeling a multi phase escalation path